Sean Lopez | October 21, 2022 | Car Accident

 The information found in your car accident report is extremely useful for filing a claim with your insurance provider, as well as filing a legal cause action should you choose to do so.

-How Long Do You Have To Report a Car Accident?
+How Long Do You Have To Report a Car Accident in Florida?

 Under Florida law, a person involved in a car accident that results in a personal injury, death, or personal property damage of more than $500, must report the incident immediately to the local law enforcement agency.
 If you are in an accident, call 911, and the dispatcher will notify the police and first responders of the accident.
 Florida law also requires that the responding police officer prepares a car accident report.